 What about orthopedists or other doctors/hospitals?

-We work closely with massage therapists, chiropractors and sports doctors in the area.
+We work closely with massage therapists, chiropractors, and sports doctors in the area.
 Information is available upon request at the front desk or by emailing school@nashvilleballet.com.

-When recovering from an injury, are students allowed to observe and participate in the non-dance aspects of the program?
+When recovering from an injury, are students allowed to observe and participate in non-dance aspects of the program?

-Dancers are given the time necessary to complete their recovery program until they are able to dance again.
-Refunds due to injury are considered on a case-by-case basis, with mitigating and aggravating factors taken into consideration, such as the cause and severity of the injury.
+• Dancers are given the time necessary to complete their recovery program until they are able to dance again.
+Refunds due to injury are considered on a case-by-case basis, with mitigating and aggravating factors taken into consideration such as the cause and severity of the injury.

 Enrollment and Tuition Policy